amandabee/CUNY-data-storytelling/README.md

 📂 Assignments:
 + week-by-week text describing homework assignments.
 I generally posted these to WordPress and went over them in class.
++ topic overviews, which I would also post to Wordpress after class -- a repeat of whatever we walked through in class and enough instructions that a student could try it again unsupervised, possibly with a different data set.

 📂 Lecture Notes:
 + notes for basic lessons, organized by the topic of the lesson